gameygu-0213/Char-Engine/Igni.md

 ### ***Why's he so asshole-ish?????????? - THE (non)OBLIGATORY JOKE SECTION 🙏***

-- Yknow i'd put some cliche thing like "he was bullied as an early clone" but no. he's just a clone of an asshole who was an asshole to be an asshole. ¯\ __ (ツ) __ /¯
+- Y'know i'd put some cliche thing like "he was bullied as an early clone" but no. he's just a clone of an asshole who was an asshole to be an asshole. ¯\ __ (ツ) __ /¯

 ### ***Pest Control? why would a completely enclosed, in the middle of the earth building need Pest Control?***